Hunter Field Target

 Hunter field target (HFT) is a target shooting sport which started as an off-shoot of the Field Target shooting discipline.
 It is mainly an outdoor sport practiced with air rifles equipped with optical sights.
 The rifles have a maximum energy of 16.3 J.

-Although HFT has the word "hunter" in its title, it has very little in common with air rifle hunting.

 A typical competition consists of 30 targets placed at unknown distances to the shooter between 8 and 42 m.
 Each target lane consists of a peg, as well as a metal knock-down target.
 The peg marks the point of fire, and while firing the shooter must touch the peg with either a part of their body or rifle.
 The time starts as soon as the shooter touches the peg.

 During the competition, shooters are not allowed to use supplementary technology, they may not adjust the zoom of the scope, adjust their scope turrets or use any other tools to detect the angle of the rifle and distance to the targets.

 There are three official shooting positions in the hunter field target: